jgato/jgato/random_docs/ACM_and_RH_installations.md

 The [AI feature of configuring the platform]([[release-ocm-2.6] MGMT-12317: Add capabilities entries to install-config by openshift-cherrypick-robot · Pull Request #4532 · openshift/assisted-service · GitHub](https://github.com/openshift/assisted-service/pull/4532)) with Kubernetes API (AgentClusterInstall) is only allowed on ACM2.6 and above.

 So, installation platform is Baremetal, but, would make sense to dont need to install the BMO.
 A good idea from ZTP would be to select the platform as Baremetal but not requiring BMO.
-This requires also a new [feature to disable capabilities](https://github.com/openshift/assisted-service/pull/4532), also ACM2.6.
+This requires also a new [feature to disable capabilities](https://github.com/openshift/assisted-service/pull/4532), also RHACM 2.6.

-The cluster capabilities from ACM depends on the OCP deployed clusters.
+The cluster capabilities from RHACM depends on the OCP deployed clusters.
 This is also a recent feature:

 * In 4.11, you can use capabilities to remove the baremetal, marketplace, and samples operator.